RMerl/asuswrt-merlin/README-merlin.txt

 nvram size.
 You can revert back to an original Asus firmware at any time just by flashing one.

-NOTE: If you were still running a 32KB nvram firmware on an RT-N66U, the first time you flash a 64KB-enabled firmware (such as Asuswrt-merlin) it will wipe ALL your current settings and revert back to factory default!
+NOTE: If you were still running a 32KB nvram firmware on an RT-N66U (which usually mean an original firmware older than 3.0.0.4.220), the first time you flash a 64KB-enabled firmware (such as Asuswrt-merlin) it will wipe ALL your current settings and revert back to factory default!
 This is required to upgrade the nvram storage to 64 KB.